graphitejs/server/examples/accounts/graphite-mongoose-accounts/README.md

-# Example Mars mongoose accounts
+# Example GraphiteJS mongoose accounts

 Requirement: You have to install **mongo** in your system.